Social-Impact-Network/docs/source/platform.rst

 SI Platform provides the user interface for SI Token and Transparent Impact Measurment System (TIM) components for easy and intutitive use.
 All dynamic information presented on SI platform is obtained from decentralized networks (Ethereum, BigChainDB).
 No centralized local database is used.
 Thus, the entire SI platform can be set up locally without an additional local database.

-SI platform contains the following functions for interaction with the smart contract:
+SI platform contains the following functions for interaction with SI Smart Contract:

 * MetaMask integration
 * Investing in SIP (in ETH or DAI)